Do you need to blow $400 on a set of bumpers, or are iron plates ok?

 The first thing you want to do is not piss off Coach Rip!
 Here’s his take on the bumper plates vs. iron plates problem.

-If you don’t know of him, Mark Rippetoe is strength coach, author of the popular books Starting Strength and Practical Programming for Strength Training and is widely looked up to as a top guru in strength training.
+Mark Rippetoe is strength coach, author of the popular books Starting Strength and Practical Programming for Strength Training and is widely looked up to as a top guru in strength training.
 He’s also entertaining and right to the point, as you can see (seriously, watch, it’s good info).You might also want to visit startingstrength.com, where they have an active forum.

 As long as you aren’t training near your max, and you’re careful, you should be able to get by with plain old iron plates.
 It’s best if you start at light weight, do a lot of practice over time to improve your form, get consistent, and slowly go up in weight so that you can consistently lower the weight back down from shoulder rack position as shown in the video.